-Lampung Regional Police detained nine suspects including the lead perpetrator, Imron.
+Lampung Regional Police detained nine suspects, including the lead perpetrator, Imron.
 Officials consider the actions taken against the church to violate Articles 156 and 175 of the Indonesian Criminal Code, which stipulate that any hateful, hostile, or insulting actions taken against a religious organization will be penalized.

-In February 2022, Brigadier General Subiyanto reported that there was peaceful reconciliation between the church’s pastor, Sopan Sidabutar, and leading suspect, Imron.
+In February 2022, Brigadier General Subiyanto reported that there was peaceful reconciliation between the church’s pastor, Sopan Sidabutar, and the leading suspect, Imron.
 This mediation is commonly referred to as Restorative Justice which frees suspects from punishment.